-This is the main source of the residual stress development because localized heating of the plates during the welding causes the localized expansion and subsequently on cooling the contraction is facilitated but the contraction is not complete, so left out strain due to the reduced thermal contraction leads to be logged in strain and that in turn leads to the development of the tensile or the residual stresses.

-So wherever the maximum contraction is restricted that occurs that maximum contraction restriction is observed in the weld zone, so this experience is the maximum tensile residual stress while in the zone in vicinity of the weld metal will also be having some amount of the tensile residual stresses and there after the balancing ledger balances is also developed which will both the sides of the weld metal and these will be inform of the residual compressive residual stresses.
+And subsequently on cooling the contraction is facilitated, but the contraction is not complete.
+So, left out strain due to the reduced thermal contraction leads to the locked in strain and that in turn leads to the development of the cooling. tensile or the residual stresses.
+So, wherever the maximum contraction is restricted that occurs that maximum contraction restriction is observed in the weld zone, so this experience is the maximum tensile residual stress while in the zone in vicinity of the weld metal will also be having some amount of the tensile residual stresses and thereafter the balancing residual stresses are also developed which will in both the sides of the weld metal and these will be in form of the residual compressive residual stresses.
+So, in light of this if we notice the weld And the heat affected zone in vicinity of the weld metal will be most sensitive for the hydrogen induced cracking due to the presence of the tensile residual stresses there.

-So in light of this if we noticed the weld metal and the heat affected zone in vicinity of the weld metal will be most sensitive for the hydrogen induced cracking due to the presence of the tensile residual stresses there, then the degree of restraint during the welding which is present also affects the residual stress magnitude, higher the degree of restraint and ah welding is being performed under more strict fabrication conditions where the movement of the plates being welded is very limited or its is absent.

-In that case the resistance the magnitude development of the resistance will be more, then the welding procedure also affects the residual stress being developed, welding procedure which includes like preheating greater is the amount of preheat lower will the residual stresses, then the groove preparation or edge preparation, so that will be affecting the weld area or the volume of the weld metal been deposited.
+Then the degree of restraint during the welding. which is present also affects the residual stress magnitude, higher the degree of restraint and welding is being performed under more strict fabrication conditions where the movement of the plates being welded is very limited or it is absent.
+In that case the residual stress magnitude development of the residual stresses will be more.
+Then the welding procedure also affects the residual stress being developed welding procedure which includes like preheating. greater is the amount of preheat lower will be the residual stresses.

-In general greater is the weld metal volume, greater will be the residual stresses due to the increase the magnitude of the contraction expansion and contraction, so the regular is magnitude in general increases with the increase of the weld area, then the sequence in which heat is being applied if the welding is being done in single pass then it will be leading to the development of the maximum residual stresses.
+Then the groove preparation or edge preparation so that will be affecting the weld area or the volume of the weld metal being deposited.
+In general greater is the weld metal volume greater will be the residual stresses due to the increased magnitude of the contraction expansion and contraction.
+So, the residual stress magnitude in general increases with the increase of the weld area.
+Then the sequence in which heat is being applied, if the welding is being done in single pass then it will be leading to the development of the maximum residual stresses.
 But if the welding is being done in sequence in such a way that the earlier developed residual stresses are eased out by the subsequent applications of the heat during the welding then that can help in reducing the residual stress development during the welding.

-& filler: metal (g) b & Brehenli & Neld area | 9 ND1-geneg & PWHT & L

-So the important factors that affect the resistance magnitude includes like the filler yield strength, maximum residual stress magnitude can be equal to the yield strength and if it is more than that then the residual stresses will be released through yielding or the deformation of the metal then the kind of the preheat greater is the preheat, lower is the residual stress.

-So in order to reduce the residual stress sometimes we use the filler metal of the lower yield strength then preheat and then the weld area which is being influenced by the groove geometry being used for development of the weld joint and then the post weld heat treatment, then the heat input kind of heat input which is being game and if we control these aspects appropriately then the residual stress special tensile residual stress development can be reduced to a great extent.
+So, the important factors that affect the residual stress magnitude includes like the metals yield strength.
+Maximum residual stress magnitude can be equal to the yield strength and if it is more than that then the residual stresses will be released through the yielding or the deformation of the metal.
+Then the kind of the preheat, greater is the preheat lower will be the residual stress.
+So, in order to reduce the residual stress sometimes we use the So, the filler metal of the lower yield strength then preheat and then the weld area which is being influenced by the groove geometry being used for development of the weld joint. post weld heat treatment, then the heat input the kind of heat input which is being given.